 Journals are more than a place to keep random musings.
 They can be keepers of memories, conversations with oneself, and snippets of inspiration.
 In other words, these are highly personal objects.
-The best softcover journals look beautiful, are built to last, and feel pleasurable to write in.
-While these can be less sturdy than their hardcover companions, they tend to be more lightweight and are easy to slip it into a small space.
+The best softcover journals are built to last and are suitable for both jotting notes and sketching ideas.
+While they can be less sturdy than their hardcover companions, they tend to be more lightweight and are easy to slip it into a small space.
 When choosing your book, it’s important to think about the binding quality, durability, weight of paper, and compatibility with your medium, in addition to general factors like size and appearance.
 Below, find the right softbound journal for your inspired visions.